What is Carbon Molecular Sieve?

 What is Carbon Molecular Sieve (CMS)?

-Carbon Molecular Sieve (CMS) is a specialized porous material made of carbon that can separate gases based on molecular size and shape, with uniform pores about 0.3 - 0.5 nanometers wide, In the most common application Pressure Swing Adsorption (PSA) Nitrogen Generation to produce high purity nitrogen.
-That trap smaller oxygen while letting larger nitrogen molecules flow through.
-There are some specialized grades, such as CMS 260L, CMS 350KT, CMS 420KT, and CMS 450HP, engineered to meet the specific needs in terms of different flow rates, purity targets, and operating conditions.
+Carbon Molecular Sieve (CMS) is a specialized porous carbon material that separates gases based on molecular size and shape, with uniform pores about 0.3-0.5 nanometers wide.
+In the most common application, Pressure Swing Adsorption (PSA), Nitrogen Generation is used to produce high purity nitrogen.
+That traps smaller oxygen molecules while allowing larger nitrogen molecules to pass through.
+There are specialized grades, such as CMS 260L, CMS 350KT, CMS 420KT, and CMS 450HP, engineered to meet specific requirements for flow rates, purity targets, and operating conditions.

-- Adsorption: Compressed air enters a CMS packed vessel in nitrogen generator.
+- Adsorption: Compressed air enters a CMS packed vessel in a nitrogen generator.

 - Nitrogen output: Clean, high-purity nitrogen exits the vessel.